CUMMING - Name Report For First Name CUMMING:

 | blaspheming | noun (p. pr. & vb. n.) of Blaspheme |

-| blooming | noun (p. pr. & vb. n.) of Bloom | | | noun (n.)
-The process of making blooms from the ore or from cast iron. | | | adjective (a.)
-Opening in blossoms; flowering. | | | adjective (a.)
+| | adjective (a.)
 Thriving in health, beauty, and vigor; indicating the freshness and beauties of youth or health. |

 | blossoming | noun (p. pr. & vb. n.) of Blossom |

-| booming | noun (p. pr. & vb. n.) of Boom | | | noun (n.)
-The act of producing a hollow or roaring sound; a violent rushing with heavy roar; as, the booming of the sea; a deep, hollow sound; as, the booming of bitterns. | | | adjective (a.)
-Rushing with violence; swelling with a hollow sound; making a hollow sound or note; roaring; resounding. | | | adjective (a.)
-Advancing or increasing amid noisy excitement; as, booming prices; booming popularity. |
+| | noun (n.)
+The act of producing a hollow or roaring sound; a violent rushing with heavy roar; as, the booming of the sea; a deep, hollow sound; as, the booming of bitterns. |

 | bosoming | noun (p. pr. & vb. n.) of Bosom |